 We hear much lamentation these days about the deep partisan divide in our country, the degraded nature of the public debate, and that many Americans have stopped listening to one another.

-So it was with particular concern that I learned recently of Mayor Harrell’s decision to put the Seattle Channel the budget chopping block.
+So it was with particular concern that I learned recently of Mayor Harrell’s decision to put the Seattle Channel budget on the chopping block.

 The mayor’s proposal would cut the Seattle Channel by $1.6 million, about half its annual funding.
 That would starve it of the skilled production staff, web designers and on-air talent needed to produce unique local shows that serve the public interest.